- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

-Discord is hands down one of the most convenient texts and voice chat platforms out there.
-The app doesn’t require much bandwidth, making it a great communication tool for gamers and even people looking for an alternative to Zoom or Google Meet.
+Discord is hands down one of the most convenient text and voice chat platforms out there.
+The app doesn’t require much bandwidth, making it a great communication tool for gamers and people looking for an alternative to Zoom or Google Meet.

-While the platform usually works fine, unexpected issues may occur from time to time which is entirely normal for any application.
+While the platform usually works fine, unexpected issues may occur from time to time, which is typical for any application.
+Discord may be working fine, and suddenly, the “looks like Discord has crashed unexpectedly” error message pops up out of nowhere.

 Unfortunately, users have recently reported that the Discord app keeps crashing on their computers for unknown reasons.